COSC3020/asynchronous-functions-Powerfuljackell-1/README.md

 ## Runtime Analysis

+Used the mapReduce solution discussed in class as I found it rather interesting, due to the parallelism it is also inherently asynchronous.

 What is the time complexity of your implementation (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.
+In this case, since map() is iterating over the array once and reduce() is also iterating over the array this would result in $\Theta(n+n)$ or $\Theta(2n)$ or $\Theta(n)$ after dropping constants.
+In parallel, the number of workers spawned is equal to n where n is the number of values in the array, making the work n and span would be 1 as a worker is spawned for each value.